Hermanus Art Walk

 “The beauty of the Overberg lures many artists, and the Gallery promotes contemporary artworks of accomplished South African artists.”
 Bellini Gallery

 First Fridays in Hermanus are “part of a worldwide initiative to make art and galleries more accessible to the public”.
-The first Friday of each month, galleries in central Hermanus remain open until 8 p.m.
-We walked around long after that.
+The first Friday of each month, galleries in central Hermanus remain open until 8 p.m. – we walked around much later…

-The galleries offer local wine and food to visitors talking with artists and viewing creative art displays.
+The galleries offer visitors local wine and food as they talk with artists and view creative art displays.
 I’ve exhausted my budget but saw pieces that I wanted to buy.
-One painting in particular still calls me… Items displayed included oil paintings, watercolor, handmade carpet, bronzes, ceramics, African artifacts, jewelry, sculpting, and glassware.
+One painting in particular still calls me… Items displayed included oil and watercolor paintings, handmade carpets, bronzes, ceramics, African artifacts, jewelry, sculpting, and unique glassware.

 Galleries showcase “solo and group exhibitions aimed at exposing and developing the talents of young emerging fine, modern, conceptual, and installation artists in a large modern space”.
 Rossouw Modern Space